gt-marine-robotics-group/Virtuoso/virtuoso_sensors/README.md

 - Do not pass a first_start launch argument for any future IMU launches

 ### Troubleshooting
 A good way to reset the IMU is to use [sensorconnect microstrain](https://www.microstrain.com/software/sensorconnect) to reboot the device or stop it from streaming.
 However, do not use this software to calibrate the magnetometer.
 This software calibrates the IMU backwards.
+The legacy inertial products support software is required.

 Instead, use the Iron Calibration under MIP monitor (https://www.microstrain.com/software) to calibrate the IMU.

+If you switch to a different physical IMU unit, even of the same model, you may have to change the port name.
+List the files present in /dev/serial/by-id.
+One should obviously be a microstrain device.
+Use this file name as the port name in /config/microstrain.yml.

+Outdated:
 If you are getting an error relating to "cannot connect to /dev/ttyACM1", try using a different number instead of 1 (start at 0).
 Typically, microROS will be using port 0 and the IMU will be using port 1.
 However, if microros is not being used then the IMU should use port 0.

 ## Virtuoso Nodes